Louisville vs. Duke NCAA Football Odds, Plays and Insights | November 18, 2021

 Over/Under Insights

-- Louisville's games this season have gone over 59 points three of nine times.
+- Louisville and its opponents have gone over the current 59.5-point total in three of nine games this season.

-- Duke has combined with its opponents to score more than 59 points in five of 10 games this season.
+- Duke and its opponents have combined to score more than 59.5 points in four of 10 games this season.

 Louisville Stats and Trends

-- Louisville has played 10 games, with five wins against the spread.
+- In Louisville's 10 games this season, it has five wins against the spread.

-- The Cardinals have been favored by 19.5 points or more one time this season and have not covered the spread in any of them.
+- This season, the Cardinals are winless against the spread when entering a game as a favorite of 19.5 points or more.

-- Louisville's games this year have gone over the point total three times in nine opportunities (33.3%).
+- Louisville's games this year have eclipsed the over/under three times in nine opportunities (33.3%).

-- When Louisville scores more than 36.8 points, it is 2-0 against the spread and 2-0 overall.
+- Louisville is 2-0 against the spread and 2-0 overall in games when it puts up more than 36.8 points.

-- Louisville is 2-1 against the spread and 1-2 overall when the team picks up over 498.9 yards.
+- When Louisville piles up more than 498.9 yards, the team is 2-1 against the spread and 1-2 overall.

 - The Cardinals have turned the ball over 12 times this season, two fewer than the Blue Devils have forced (14).